Hugh Hamshaw Thomas

-Hugh Hamshaw "Ham" Thomas, MBE, FRS, FLS, (29 May 1885 in Wrexham, Wales – 30 June 1962 in Cambridge, England), was a British paleobotanist.
+Hugh Hamshaw "Ham" Thomas (29 May 1885 – 30 June 1962), was a British paleobotanist.

 Education

 Thomas was born in Wrexham the son of J.T.
 Thomas and educated at Grove Park School, Wrexham and Downing College, Cambridge.
 He became a university lecturer in botany and a fellow of the college.
-He was also curator of the museum in the Botany Department.
+He was curator of the museum in the Botany Department from 1909 to 1923, lecturer from 1923 to 1937, and reader in plant morphology from 1937 to 1950.
 During World War I he served a Photographic Officer in the Royal Flying Corps in Europe and the Middle East.

 He was elected a Fellow of the Royal Society in May, 1934.
 His candidature citation read: "His researches cover a wide field; to Palaeobotany he has made several original contributions of great value; notably on the leaves of Calamites (Phil Tran, 1911), on the structure of Cycadean fronds, on new genera, e.g., 'Williamsoniella' (Phil Trans, 1915); the Caytoniales, a paper of exceptional importance (Phil Trans, 1925); also several papers on Jurassic floras, etc. Dr Thomas is well known as an authority on aircraft photography and was one of the first to demonstrate its application to the survey of vegetation.
 His work is characterized by originality and by the skilful use of new methods of technique."

-He was president of the Linnean Society of London from 1955 to 1958 and was awarded their prestigious Darwin-Wallace Medal in 1958 and their Linnean Medal in 1960.
+After being elected a Fellow in 1925, he was president of the Linnean Society of London from 1955 to 1958 and was awarded their prestigious Darwin-Wallace Medal in 1958 and their Linnean Medal in 1960.
+Thomas was also a founding member of the British Society for the History of Science, later serving as the Society's President between 1953 and 1955.